 The link between Alzheimer's and Cardiovascular Health

-Home > Elderly Health Care > Alzheimer's Disease
+Accueil > Elderly health care > Alzheimer's Disease

 Like many other illnesses, Alzheimer's disease can have a strong connection between cardiovascular health and the risk of developing Alzheimer's.
-The health of your heart and blood vessels have a strong impact on your cognitive function as you age.
+The health of your heart and blood vessels has a strong impact on your cognitive function as you age.

 First, let's understand the cardiovascular-Alzheimer's connection